centricconsulting/agent_c_framework/component_ref/02_agent_type_guides/documentation_agent_guide.md

 - Professional polish and client-ready presentation
 - Effective quality assurance and approval workflows

-This binary component approach ensures that every Documentation Agent provides consistent, professional, client-ready documentation outputs while maintaining the flexibility to specialize for specific content types, industries, and project scales using the core components currently available.
+This binary component approach ensures that every Documentation Agent provides consistent, professional, client-ready documentation outputs while maintaining the flexibility to specialize for the specific content types, industries, and project scales using the core components currently available.